panidas98/assessment-super-staff/README.md

 # → {'apple': 13, 'banana': 7, 'orange': 8}
 ```

 The logic is a simple accumulator loop — check if the product key exists, add to it if so, initialize it if not.
-Could also be done with `collections.defaultdict(int)` or `dict.get()` as alternatives, but the explicit check keeps it readable.

 **Running it:**